Chay2203/SoCo/README.md

 **4. Load Unpacked Extension**
 <br>
-Click on "Load Unpacked" to upload the SoCo Folder.
+Click on "Load Unpacked" to upload the soCo Folder.

 **5. Upload SoCo Folder**
 <br>
-Select the SoCo Folder from your device and upload it.
+Select the soCo Folder from your device and upload it.

 **6. Pin the Extension**
 <br>